See how major platforms rate on privacy. Click any company to see details, or analyze your own policy below.

 Privacy policies are long, dense, and deliberately opaque.
 Most people click "I Agree" without reading them — and companies know this.

-PrivacyPeep automatically reads a policy for you and grades it across six dimensions: how much data is collected, how it's shared, how long it's retained, what rights you have, how transparent the language is, and what security commitments are made.
+PrivacyPeep automatically reads a policy for you and provides automated analysis across six dimensions: how much data is collected, how it's shared, how long it's retained, what rights you have, how transparent the language is, and what security commitments are made.

-The result is an honest, plain-language scorecard that tells you what you're really agreeing to before you click Accept.
+The result is a plain-language scorecard with heuristic findings and pattern-based insights that help you understand what you're really agreeing to before you click Accept.

 How Scoring Works